Metal Gear Solid: Rising Message Board older than one year ago

 - Like?

 At Konami's pre-E3 event this evening, Metal Gear creator Hideo Kojima said the series' next entry, Metal Gear Solid: Rising will not be appearing at E3, giving no further details why.
-Kojima said a 2012 release date for the title is still targeted, as originally planned.
+Kojima said a 2012 release date for the title be still targeted, as originally planned.
 More »

 Posted by Giant Bomb Jun 03 2011 01:30 GMT